+FSU PROPOSAL 9/19/24

 Article 36.
 Continuing Education

 For the purposes of this agreement, continuing education courses are defined as courses offered during the Summer and Winter sessions and/or as Fall and Spring courses given by the Continuing and Professional Studies (CAPS) at off-campus, satellite sites or on-campus between Friday at 3:00pm and Sunday.